 Fire Origin & Cause

-According to the U.S. Fire Administration, there were more than 461,000 residential and commercial fires in 2016, causing nearly 7 billion dollars in damage and nearly 3,000 deaths.
-More than 30,000 of these fires were caused by electrical malfunction, and more than 24,000 were the result of arson.
+According to the U.S. Fire Administration, there were 483,200 residential and commercial fires in 2018, with 25.6 billion dollars in damage and 3,655 deaths from all fires that year.
+Nearly 34,000 of the combined residential and commercial fires were caused by electrical malfunction, and more than 26,000 were the result of arson.
 Other common causes include heating, appliances, and equipment malfunction among others.

 VMAR engineers, who are Certified Fire and Explosion Investigators (CFEI), carefully inspect residential and commercial structures to determine the origin and cause of the fire or explosion.
 We carefully examine the fire damage and burn patterns to identify the origin of the fire.
 We then inspect the area of fire origin for an ignition source, such as electrical components (wiring, switches, receptacles, etc.), furnaces, fireplaces, or gas appliances.
 We then look for combustible materials, such as flammable fluids, carpet, upholstery, or added accelerants.